pita5/TextSecure-iOS/CONTRIBUTING.md

 In addition to that, always add curly braces to your `if` conditionals, even if there is no `else`.

 One note, for programmers joining us from Java or similar language communities, note that [exceptions are not commonly used for errors that may occur in normal use](http://stackoverflow.com/questions/324284/throwing-an-exception-in-objective-c-cocoa/324805#324805) so familiarize yourself with **NSError**

+## BitHub

+Open Whisper Systems is currently [experimenting](https://whispersystems.org/blog/bithub/) with the funding privacy Free and Open Source software.
+Payements are opt-in for the `TextSecure-iOS` repo and can be enabled by adding `MONEYMONEY` in a commit message string.